JoserraLP/SmartTLC/sumo-utils/README.md

 ```

 ## Usage
-The execution itself of the library utils is performed by executing the next command, in the "sumo_generators" folder:
+There are two main functionalities in this library: (1) generate the topology and (2) load the topology into the
+database.
+Both are available on "sumo_generators" folder.

+### Grid Network generation
 ```sh
 python config_generator.py <parameters>
 ```